National Bank of Greece CEO says he and chairman to step down

 Greece's bank bailout fund HFSF holds a majority stake in three of the country's four biggest banks including National Bank, the country's largest lender.

-On Sunday, Kathimerini newspaper reported that economist and ex minister Louka Katseli and George Michelis, who has worked for Greece's Emporiki Bank and Eurobank, are expected to take on the two roles.
+On Sunday, Kathimerini newspaper reported that economist and ex minister Louka Katseli and George Michelis, who has worked for Greece's Emporiki Bank and Eurobank (EURBr.AT), are expected to take on the two roles.

 Tourkolias declined to comment on the names mentioned in the report.